segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/vero/index.md

 ## Getting Started

-If you have previously enabled sending email events via the Vero destination during our beta (using a project write key), you do not need to create new Vero source.
+If you have previously enabled sending email events using the Vero destination during our beta (using a project write key), you do not need to create new Vero source.
 Your email data will continue to flow as normal.

 1. From your workspace's `segment.com/<your-workspace>/sources page`, click `Add source`.